Things to do in Rethymnon

 A waterfront wake up

-"I like a coffee or two to get my day going, and the Venetian harbour has a good selection of places for a caffeine top up or a full breakfast.
+A coffee or two gets the day going, and the Venetian harbour has a good selection of places for a caffeine top up or a full breakfast.
 There’s a handy public car park by the harbour too, so it makes sense to leave your hire car here and do your exploring on foot as the Old Town is pedestrian-only.
 The Venetian occupation began in 1204, turning Rethymno into a flourishing trading port.
 You’ll see lots of Venetian buildings lining the harbour, though many have had Turkish or more contemporary additions over the years, creating a waterfront that's full of character as well as history.

 Cretan arts and crafts